The Unbiased Truth about Peel and Stick Tiles

 Ron – First of all, many people find the adhesive doesn’t stick well and the tiles fall off so be sure to prep the wall, or floor properly.
-Even if you think your walls are clean there’s always grease in every kitchen so really scrub that wall.
+Even if you think your walls are clean there’s always grease in every kitchen or even bathroom so really scrub that wall.
 Same with a floor.
-Use a grease cutting cleaner like dawn dishwashing detergent.

 Tools that you will need for smart tile installation:

 - Wash your wall with Dawn or TSP or this cleaner.

 - Smooth out heavily textured walls first – heavy texture will read through.

 - Collect all of your tools before you start.

 - Have a VERY sharp knife – like this one.

 - Use Tile nippers for the Mother of Pearl tile backsplash.

 - Use spray adhesive on the wall first when using in a humid or warm area.

 - Try to reposition the tiles – once they’re on they’re on